If your member firm has failed, you may have some of the questions below. Click on the question for more information.

-CIPF provides limited protection for property held by a member firm on behalf of an eligible client, if the member firm becomes insolvent.
-If you have an account with a member firm, and that firm becomes insolvent, CIPF works to ensure that any property being held for you by the firm at that time is returned to you, within certain limits.
+CIPF provides limited protection for property held by a member firm on behalf of an eligible client if the member firm becomes insolvent.
+If you have an account with a member firm and that firm becomes insolvent, CIPF works to ensure that any property being held for you by the firm at that time is returned to you, within certain limits.
 Client property can include securities and cash.
 However, CIPF does not guarantee the value of your property.
 Find out more about what CIPF does and does not cover here.

 CIPF’s role may include, in certain circumstances, requesting the appointment of a trustee in bankruptcy.